top of page

 What Is a Parental Consent or Minor Travel Form?

-A parental consent form (also called a minor travel consent form) is a legal document granting permission for a child under 18 to travel without one or both parents or legal guardians.
-These forms are commonly required when a child is traveling:
+A parental consent form (also called a minor travel consent form) is a document that gives permission for a child under 18 to travel without one or both parents or legal guardians.

 • With only one parent